gliluaume/deco-router/README.md

-# Decorouter
+# Deco-router
-WIP: Use decorator to make an express router Controllers are decoupled from express way to handle request and write response.
-This will be done by the decorator.
+Use decorator to make an express router.

-## Create decorator
-A decorator will handle request call decorated function with data from request and then create response

-## Bind decorator to express app
-FIXME: this is made in a hacky way for now.

 ## Use decorator
 Methods of controllers are decorated with route they respond to: